cdoremus/deno-blog/posts/End-to-end_test_a_Deno_webapp_using_deno-puppeteer.2022-08-14.md

 framework.
 I want to thank Omar Mashaal and James Edmonds for their assistance in this effort.

-I'd also like to thank Kyle June for reviewing a previous version of this post.
+I'd also like to thank Kyle June for reviewing previous versions of this post.

 The deno-puppeteer library can now be combined with Deno's build-in testing modules to allow the full